pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

 ### Data Transformation
 Based on the Data explorations carried out in previous step, we are now ready to apply transformations to the data.
 Please refer to **[Data Transformations](/Data-Transformations.md)** and follow steps for Data Transformation.

+### Data Export
+Data Wrangler UI can also be used to export the transformed data to Amazon S3.
+To get started with this process, first let's create a destination node.
+To create the destination node, right click on the final transform on your data and choose Add destination → Amazon S3.
+Assign a name for your output data and choose the S3 location where you want the data to be stored and click Add destination button at the bottom (as shown below).